 There is no transfer arrangement into the PhD program.
 To gain acceptance into the PhD program, you must apply along with all other applicants, and you will be considered in the same way as other applicants.
 Students should know that admission to the UC Berkeley Statistics PhD program is highly competitive.

-Students must advance to candidacy in the semester in which they plan to graduate and have completed all coursework or be currently enrolled in the courses required to complete the degree.
 All coursework for the M.A. must be completed by the end of the semester in which you intend to graduate.
-In order to apply for advancement to candidacy, you need to complete the Worksheet for the M.A. in Statistics.
+In order to advancement to candidacy, you need to complete the MA comprehensive exam and completed all the required MA coursework.
 For those approved by the M.A.
 Program Committee Chair, to apply for the M.A. thesis option, you will have to submit individual application for advancement that list the proposed committee for the thesis, http://grad.berkeley.edu/wp-content/uploads/Mastcand.pdf.

 If you already have a master's degree from any institution including UC Berkeley and are applying for advancement to candidacy for a master's degree in Statistics, you must: